TeXitoi/rusty-clock/README.md

 sudo apt-get install gdb-arm-none-eabi openocd cd rusty-clock
 # connect ST-Link v2 to the blue pill and the computer
-# ./openocd.sh in another terminal
+# openocd in another terminal
 cargo run --release
 ```